tarundjoshi/goquant/README.md

 ## Logging

-The project uses Quill for structured logging.
+The project uses Quill for ultra-low latency structured logging.
 Logs are separated into different files under the `/logs` directory:

 - **dericlient.log**: Logs related to Deribit API interactions.
 - **server.log**: Logs related to WebSocket server operations and client management.